Last night my wife asked me if it was worth it to write, or

 In that way, every bit of art is a Love Letter.

-Universe I love you.
-Universe, I can’t stop thinking about you.
+you.
 Universe, this is how you make me feel.
-You make me so happy and angry and terrified and confused and bored and horny and delighted.
-You make me feel so important, you make me feel so insignificant.
+You make me so happy and angry and

-Art equals perception plus experience plus technique plus medium plus drive.
+Art equals perception plus experience plus technique plus

 And magic.
 Addendum: possibly plus magic.